 A: This detector comes in at a pretty small size.
-It’s one of the smallest models yet that we’ve seen and it’s actually quite impressive that they were able to conjure up a display screen that could display all the information on a model this small.
+It’s one of the smallest models yet that we’ve seen and it’s quite impressive that they were able to conjure up a display screen that could display all the information on a model this small.

-The overall dimension of this item are only 3.5 inches by 7.75 inches approximately.
+The overall dimension of this item is only 3.5 inches by 7.75 inches approximately.
 Some people have reported that these can vary a little bit but this is one of the cheaper models and it’s a smaller one as well.

 Q: How large is the coverage?

 A: Depending on who you ask, the coverage area will vary from person to person.
 However, with 360-degrees and at least half a mile of coverage, like the XTR-145, you don’t have to worry about any speed traps sneaking up on you.

 You will easily be able to see them coming from a mile away and you’ll never have to worry about the POP mode signals either because you’ll see them coming as well.
 We believe that it’s at least half a mile but some people have reported that this thing has worked for up to a mile away but we’re not sure exactly.